Are you looking for the best nursing cover?

 The whole point of buying nursing cover is to help you feed discreetly.
 You’ll need to consider how much coverage you want for you and baby.

-Since it will mainly be used when you’re in public places, you’ll need to carry it with you.
+Since you’ll mainly use it when you’re in public places, you’ll need to carry it with you.
 You may need to fold it into a bag, so make sure it’s not too bulky to carry around.
 Some covers can be worn as an item of clothing.

 Now let’s check out our favorite nursing covers.